tiggr/doctrine_dbal/README.md

 Make TYPO3 Doctrine dbal available in TYPO3 7.6 (it's a backport of the v8.7 code)

-This extension is meant to be uses with TYPO3 7.6.
-If you are using TYPO3 8 or later, you have all this functionality alreay in core.
+This extension is meant to be used with TYPO3 7.6.
+If you are using TYPO3 8 or later, you have all this functionality already in core.

 ## Installation